How to apply for housing

 - Complete Priority Enrollment to be eligible for room selection in your Residential College.

-- Room selection will occur on a monthly basis for each Residential College during designated weeks.
+- Room selection will occur on a rolling basis for each Residential College.
 Specific room selection times will be based on your date of housing application and priority enrollment.

 - You will be notified of your designated room selection start time through NAU email at least a week prior to your start time.